 The W4GTA 145.350 system located atop Lookout Mountain covers Chattanooga and surrounding areas very well.
 This repeater has a very wide geographical coverage area and can be accessed in all of NW GA, Chattanooga and North and over into West Alabama.

 Yaesu Fusion Wires-X (networked) systems provided for our local HAMs.
 (Provided by W4EDP)

 - N4LMC 442.650, Coverage for Chattanooga and south from atop Lookout Mountain

 - N4LMC 442.725, Coverage for Chattanooga and north from atop Signal Mountain

 The N4LMC 442.650 system located atop Lookout Mountain and the N4LMC 442.725 system atop Signal Mountain cover Chattanooga and surrounding areas very well.
-Both systems are “homed” to Alabama Link, but feel free to change to any room of your liking.
+Both systems are “homed” to SouthEast Link, but feel free to change to any room of your liking.
 As with any repeater system, be polite and make sure no one is using the current room… then enjoy!
-Just please be as polite when you leave and return the system to Alabama Link (28933) when you’re finished.
+Just please be as polite when you leave and return the system to SouthEast Link (43389) when you’re finished.

 Fusion II, What is it?
 System Fusion II FAQ.

 1. ) Q – What is System Fusion II?